akaihola/darker/README.rst

 You can pass additional arguments to ``darker`` in the ``blackArgs`` option (e.g. ``["--diff", "--isort"]``), but make sure at least ``--diff`` is included.
+Also, this won't work if you have any linters enabled on the command line or in ``pyproject.toml``.

 Note that VSCode first copies the file to reformat into a temporary ``<filename>.py.<hash>.tmp`` file, then calls Black (or Darker in this case) on that